Houston GPS Equity Initiative Announcement

 Houston GPS Goals:

-- Provide a timely, structured, and seamless pathway for students transferring from Gulf Coast-Houston area community colleges to the University of Houston System universities.
+- Provide a timely, structured, and seamless pathway for students transferring from Gulf Coast-Houston area community colleges to Houston area universities.

 - Boost postsecondary attainment, and increase completion and successful transfer rates in the Houston region.